Abney Park Cemetery: The Egyptian Revival entrance

 At Abney Park the use of motifs not associated with contemporary faith served a profound purpose, since it was consciously opened as the first wholly nondenominational garden cemetery in Europe.
 True, other garden cemeteries sometimes used the term loosely, meaning only that they had laid out more than one denominational area or built more than one chapel.
 Abney Park Cemetery was the first to be laid out with "no invidious dividing lines" separating the burial areas of one faith or religious group from any other.
 Even its one chapel, the Abney Park Chapel, a feast of Puritan or northern European brick gothic yet with ample stone dressings and a little neoclassical design woven into its early Dissenting Gothic design style, had but one central chamber for the common use of all, and but one entrance.
 As such it was the first nondenominational cemetery chapel in Europe.
-William Hosking, in being handed the task of achieving this vision, became the first architect to design a nondenominational cemetery chapel in Europe.
+William Hosking, in being handed the task of achieving this vision, became the first architect to design such a cemetery chapel in Europe.
 Underpinning this was a unique legal basis in comparison with the other garden cemeteries of its period; Abney Park was not set aside solely for cemetery use by Act of Parliament, and was not formally consecrated as burial land.
 Perhaps more so than any other it was entitled to be considered as a park as well as a cemetery.

 Today it is accommodating this wide role again; burial rights ceased when the private company closed in 1978, enabling the park to now facilitate a wide range of projects in the arts, education, nature conservation and walking/recreation, besides offering new memorial trees and benches where ashes are scattered, and the occasional discretionary or courtesy burial.